stashapp/CommunityScripts/plugins/renamerOnUpdate/README.md

 `^*` - The current directory of the file.
 Explanation:
  - **If**: `p_default_template = r"^*\$performer"`
- - It add a folder with a performer name in the current directory where the file is.
+ - It creates a folder with a performer name in the current directory where the file is.
  - `C:\Temp\video.mp4` so  `^*=C:\Temp\`, result: `C:\Temp\Jane Doe\video.mp4`
  - If you don't use `prevent_consecutive` option, the plugin will create a new folder everytime (`C:\Temp\Jane Doe\Jane Doe\...\video.mp4`).

 ## Advanced

 ### Groups
-You can specific group of element in the template with `{}`, it's used when you want to remove a character if a variable is null.
+You can group elements in the template with `{}`, it's used when you want to remove a character if a variable is null.

-Exemple:
+Example:

 **With** date in Stash:
  - `[$studio] $date - $title` -> `[Blender] 2008-05-20 - Big Buck Bunny`

 **Without** date in Stash:
  - `[$studio] $date - $title` -> `[Blender] - Big Buck Bunny`

-If you want to the `-` only when you have the date, you can group the `-` with `$date` **Without** date in Stash:
+If you want to use the `-` only when you have the date, you can group the `-` with `$date` **Without** date in Stash:
  - `[$studio] {$date -} $title` -> `[Blender] Big Buck Bunny`